OneGoodReas0n/virtual-keyboard/README.md

 -   open index.html

--   for changing language from real keyboard click Alt + Ctrl together
+-   for changing language from real keyboard click Shift + Alt at the same time

--   open index.html

--   to switch the language with real keyboard click _Alt_ + _Ctrl_